 IP TAKE: Although Gerbode’s local arts program gets the most public attention, this funder has wide interests.

 In 1987, the foundation established a special grantmaking program specifically for San Francisco Bay Area artists.
 These grants are targeted at artists who are at critical junctures in their careers and programs that help nonprofit organizations premier new works and enrich Bay Area audiences.
 These award cycles are announced in May each year, with applications due in August and winners announced in January.
-Recent local arts & culture grantees include AXIS Dance Company, the Cabrillo Festival of Contemporary Music, and the Encore Theatre Foundation.
-Gerbode also makes a habit of partnering with the William and Flora Hewlett Foundation to collaborate on arts funding projects.
+Past arts and culture grantees include AXIS Dance Company, the Cabrillo Festival of Contemporary Music, and the Encore Theatre Foundation.
+Gerbode also partners with the William and Flora Hewlett Foundation to collaborate on arts funding projects.

 Past community affairs grantees include the California Voter Foundation and the Bay Area Parent Leadership Action Network.
 Local environmental and conservation grantees include Baykeeper, Outdoor Circle Central Organization, and the Urban Habitat Program.
 Reproductive rights grants tend to go to national and worldwide organizations, such as NARAL Pro-Choice America Foundation and the Global Fund for Women, Inc. Gerbode also sends funds to other local foundations like the San Francisco Foundation, Pacific Links Foundation, and the Hawaii Community Foundation.
 The foundation has funded programs related to death and dying and reproductive rights on a national and global scale as well.
 Public policy and advocacy efforts have been at the heart of Gerbode grantmaking.